 In Germany, gifts are exchanged on Christmas Eve rather than on Christmas Day.
 This was introduced by Martin Luther, who felt that Christmas Day should focus on Christ’s birth and not on gifts.
-Germany is also the origin of putting up Christmas trees in the home.
-The tree is typically brought into the home on Christmas Eve and is secretly decorated by the mother of the family for the children.
+Germany is also reportedly the first country in which people began to put Christmas trees inside their homes.
+The tree is typically brought into the home on Christmas Eve, after the children have gone to sleep, and is secretly decorated by the mother of the family.

-On Christmas Eve in Poland, the main festive meal is served after a day of fasting.
-Families usually have a 12-course meal to represent Jesus’s 12 disciples.
+Christmas Eve in Poland is a day of fasting, with a festive meal served at the end of the fast.
+Families usually feast on a 12-course meal, which represents the 12 disciples of Jesus.
 Christmas Eve ends with Pasterka, the midnight mass at the local church.
 Christmas Day in Poland is spent attending mass and visiting friends.

 As in other European countries, gifts are opened on Christmas Eve in Norway.
 Santa Claus, known as Julenissen, and his small gnomes, known as “nisse” deliver the gifts.
 Christmas Day is a quieter and more relaxed day, with a traditional breakfast served and Church services attended.
 December 26th has continued celebrations of gatherings and parties with Christmas cookies and treats are enjoyed.

-Because there are not many Christians living in Japan, it is not celebrated as a religious holiday nor is it recognized by the government as a formal public holiday.
-However, Christmas is seen as a time to spread happiness in Japan, and many of the traditions have been taken from the West.
-Some gifts are exchanged and Christmas parties are held around Christmas Day.
-During the 1970s, an advertising campaign made it popular to eat KFC around Christmas, a tradition so popular that KFCs in Japan take reservations and orders in advance.
+Because few Christians live in Japan, Christmas is not celebrated as a religious holiday.
+Nor is it recognized by the government as a formal public holiday.
+However, Christmas is seen as a time to spread happiness in Japan, and many Western Christmas traditions have been adopted by Japan.
+Gifts are exchanged and Christmas parties are held around Christmas Day.
+During the 1970s, an advertising campaign made it popular to eat KFC around Christmas, a tradition so popular that KFCs in Japan now take reservations and orders for Christmas meals weeks in advance.